PMISHRA270/Github-Rate-Limiter/README.md

 # Build and Execution instructions

-The steps to setup and run the include clone/download this repository and follow the steps given in executionSteps.docx
+The steps to setup and run the project include clone/download the repository and follow the steps given in executionSteps.docx